 - only uses cheeses free from fillers

-- controls its wheat fields in Idaho which is grown in the Italian pizza and pasta tradition—in volcanic soil at 4500 feet above sea level or higher
+- Sources its wheat from Idaho fields grown in the Italian pizza and pasta tradition—in volcanic soil at 4500 feet above sea level or higher

 New Modern Look